ChrissieFrankie/ChrissieFrankie/README.md

   - Decide on Kotlin or Java (Android)
 - CRAFTING INTERPRETERS 1
   - Get Started
   - Craft and Design Visualiser

+# Certs

+Get a few AWS certs using pluralsight
 <!--
 **CHRISSY-FRANKY/CHRISSY-FRANKY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.